AndreeDeveldoeRay/Flexbox/readme.md

 @Email:  me@andreeray.se
 @Filename: readme.md
 @Last modified by:   develdoe
-@Last modified time: 2017-04-20T02:00:42+02:00
+@Last modified time: 2017-04-20T11:19:54+02:00
 -->

-# DevelStrap, React & redux

-Bootstrapping React app development.
+# DevelFlexbox

+An implementation of Flexbox Grid.

+A grid system based on the flex display property.

 ## Webpack & Babel

 You will need to have Webpack installed globally in order to build the applicatinon.
 The project uses Babel with react, es2015, stage-0 presets.

-## Test Suit

-There is also a comprehensive test suit, with karma, mocha and expect, included to get you up and running with testing.
-In order to learn how to set up test, beside the included examples,  please visit [mjackson/expect](https://github.com/mjackson/expect).
-I also have a repo with comprehensive test cases at [DevelTests](https://github.com/AndreeDeveldoeRay/DevelTests)

-## Redux

-The Redux implementation is ready to use with redux devtools extension in chrome, you need to install this,.
-There is tree different types of state cases included to get you started.

-* Simple text field
-* An array
-* api call

 ## Serving

-You will need to have Supervisor installed globally in order to use `npm start`
+You will need to have Supervisor installed globally in order to use `npm start`.

 ```bash
 npm install -g supervisor